nlfiedler/zorigami/NOTES.md

 * Unlimited backup: all files of any size
 * Maintains multiple versions, not just the most recent
 * Efficiency (compression, de-duplication, block-level incremental backup)
-* Encryption (all remotely stored data is encrypted with OpenPGP)
+* Encryption (all remotely stored data is encrypted with libsodium)
 * Service agnostic (SFTP, Amazon, Google, etc)
 * Full restore or file-level restore
 * Restore to dissimilar hardware